davidbroughsmyth/riscv-hdp/ex4/doorbell/README.md

 ![image](../../images/doorbell_buttonHtoL.png)o

 -- Possible Improvements
-1. Have the delay limited and enable when a external input wire goes high.
+1. Have the delay limited from reset and only enable the long delay when a external input wire goes high.
 This would allow the buzzer to be activated quicker when the circuit is under test or simulation.
-1. Improve the buzzer output to remove the brief pulses whilst the button is still pressed.
+1. Improve the buzzer output to remove the brief HLH pulses whilst the button is still pressed.
 This could be done by having a flag set when the button is pressed and cleared when the button is released.
 The buzzer output would be set to 1 when the flag is set and cleared when the flag is cleared.

 ### Gate Level Simulation
 ```